gabrielsantosr/AzureCredentialLess/README.md

 - Add a federated credential in the app registration for the MI.

  #### _Comments:_
- _I found it is not necessary to grant user_impersonation API permission to the App registration._
+ _I found it is not necessary to grant user_impersonation API permission to the App registration for CRM._

  _Regarding the managed Identity, it can be either the Function app's system-assigned or a user-assigned one, assigned to the Function App._

  _Specific to this project: It needs added the environment variable (EV) **client_id**, and, if using a sistem-assigned MI, the EV **identity_client_id**._

 ## What is necessary in each customer's tenant:
-- Service principal with the id of PROVIDER's App registration ( This can be done using azure cli `az ad sp create --id <client-id>` , azure power shell or http request)
+- Service principal with the id of PROVIDER's App registration ( This can be done using azure cli `az ad sp create --id <client-id>` , azure power shell or http request). _This step is not necessary for BC.
+If not yet existent, the service principal is created and its API permissions granted when consent is granted from the BC environment._
-- Include the service principal as an app user of the Dataverse (It won't show up in the list when you try to add it; type the clientId to see it.)
+- Include the service principal as an app user of the Dataverse (It won't show up in the list when you try to add it; type the clientId to see it.) or Microsoft Entra Application in the BC environment.
-- Grant necessary roles to the app user within Dataverse
+- Grant necessary roles to the app user within Dataverse or BC

 By including a local Service Principal of PROVIDER's App Registration, customers can grant PROVIDER whichever roles they need in their CRM or ERP environments, or their Azure resources.